nasa/cumulus-orca/tasks/request_status_for_granule/README.md

         Returns: A Dict with the following keys:
             'file_name' (str): The name and extension of the file.
+            'restore_destination' (str): The name of the glacier bucket the file is being copied to.
             'status' (str): The status of the restoration of the file.
-May be 'pending', 'success', or 'failed'.
+May be 'pending', 'staged', 'success', or 'failed'.
             'error_message' (str): If the restoration of the file errored, the error will be stored here.
 Otherwise, None.

     get_job_entry_for_granule(granule_id: str, job_id: str, db_connect_info: Dict) -> Dict[str, Any]